natcap/invest.users-guide/source/ndr.rst

 2. Then, the model marks all pour points as streams (**stream_with_outlets.tif**).
 A pixel is a pour point ("outlet") if water on that pixel flows off the defined area of the flow direction raster, either off the edge or into a nodata area.
 Because :math:`NDR_i` is defined in terms of the distance that water travels downslope from the pixel before reaching a stream, it is only defined for pixels that drain into a stream on the map.
 In order to ensure that every pixel drains to a stream, and thus has a defined NDR value, the model adds all pour points onto the streams map:

   .. math:: stream_{outlets,i} = stream_i \text{  OR  } pour\_point_i
-     :label: stream_with_outlets
+     :label: ndr_stream_with_outlets

   If you see that pour point stream pixels have been added in **stream_with_outlets.tif** that do not already exist in **stream.tif**, this means that some area is not draining into a stream as expected.
 It may indicate that something is wrong:

   - If the pour point is outside your watersheds of interest, you may ignore it.

-  - If the pour point is actually a stream in the real world, try decreasing the TFA value so that the model recognizes the stream.
+  - If the pour point is actually a stream in the real world, try decreasing the threshold flow accumulation value so that the model recognizes the stream.

   - If the pour point is not a stream in the real world, try inputting data with a greater spatial extent to be sure it completely covers the watershed including its streams.